symfony/symfony-docs/routing.rst

                 # * for temporary redirects, it uses the 307 status code instead of 302
                 # * for permanent redirects, it uses the 308 status code instead of 301
                 keepRequestMethod: true
+                # add this to remove the parameters when redirecting
+                ignoreAttributes: true

         legacy_doc:
             path: /legacy/doc